 Mrs. Dowling grew up in San Antonio, Texas and received an Associate Degree in Computer Science.
 She was hired by DataPoint Corporation and continued her studies at St. Mary’s University in Marketing.
 After several years of working full time and attending college part time, she was hired by Southwest Airlines, where she worked for 20 years.

 Mrs. Dowling is the proud mother of a son and a daughter who attended St. Louis Catholic School.
-Her son recently graduated from Texas A&M University with a Finance Degree and will be entering Baylor Law School this summer.
+Her son recently graduated from Texas A&M University with a Finance Degree and has entered Baylor Law School.
 Her daughter is a Junior at Texas A&M University and is working towards a Marketing degree.
 Rosalie enjoys attending Aggie football games, Spurs basketball games, listening to live country music and spending time with family, friends and walking her dog Duncan.